ropensci/stats19/README.md

 STATS19 data consists of 3 main tables:

-- Accidents, the main table which contains information on the crash time, location and other variables (37 columns in total)
+  - Collisions, the main table which contains information on the crash time, location and other variables (37 columns in total)
   - Casualties, containing data on people hurt or killed in each crash (19 columns in total)
   - Vehicles, containing data on vehicles involved in or causing each crash (28 columns in total)

 The contents of each is outlined below.